Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Methods

-In the probabilistic refinement stage, a conditional diffusion model \cite{ho2020denoising,yu2024diffcast} generates a calibrated ensemble.
-The model $\boldsymbol{\Phi}$ is conditioned on the context $c=\{R_{-T_0:0},R^{\mathrm{det}}_{1:T}\}$, which contains both the historical radar sequence and the deterministic forecast.
-Ensemble members are obtained by sampling the learned conditional distribution using different noise realizations $\epsilon^{(k)}$, thereby capturing stochastic variability and uncertainty around the physics-consistent prediction.
+In the probabilistic forecasting stage, a conditional diffusion model generates an ensemble of forecasts around the physics-consistent trajectory produced by the deterministic core.
+The generative network $\boldsymbol{\Phi}$ is conditioned on the context $c=\{R_{-T_0:0},R^{\mathrm{det}}_{1:T}\}$, which combines the past observations with the deterministic prediction.
+Ensemble members are obtained by sampling the learned conditional distribution with different noise realisations $\epsilon^{(k)}$, $k=1,\dots,K$, thereby representing stochastic variability and forecast uncertainty.